Abortion doula: Work

 Abortion doulas provide "nonjudgemental" emotional, physical, informational, and logistical support and care before, during, and after a medical or surgical abortion.
+Many abortion doulas see their role is to help clients to make informed decisions through their support for reproductive autonomy.
+A challenge clients often face when accessing abortion doula care is lack of funds, resulting in abortion doulas working pro bono.

-Doulas work in a variety of situations, including community collectives and as solo practitioners.
-They may support the person emotionally and physically as they navigate a line of protesters, talk with them about the choice they've made, hold the person's hand or help with finding funding, accessing childcare, coordinating travel, and scheduling meal deliveries.
+Doulas work in a variety of situations, including being clinic-based, in community collectives and as solo practitioners.
+They may support the person emotionally and physically as they navigate a line of protesters, talk with them about the choice they've made, hold the person's hand or help with finding funding, navigating restrictions, accessing childcare, coordinating travel, and scheduling meal deliveries.

 Like other doulas, the abortion doula is concerned solely with the patient rather than having other concerns typical for the medical personnel present for an event.
 Unlike other types of doulas, an abortion doula may interact with a patient only during the patient's abortion and may never interact with that patient again.

 Studies show that women overwhelmingly recommend abortion doula support even though there is no measurable effect on pain or satisfaction.
 Support from a doula is shown to reduce the need for an additional member of the clinic's staff with physicians and staff generally feeling that the presence of a doula improves a patient's experience.
+The improved patient experience can include improved mental and physical health and respect for reproductive autonomy through affirmation as moral decision-makers.